supposedly/wordledoodle/README.md

        haven't already been used all the way up.
 Intersect that set with each set out of the current possible solves.
 4. After all of that, the 'current possible solves' will consist of a bunch of different sets, each containing words that match the requested pattern of states.
 Union all of those together and you have your set of results.
 (If there are no matches, it'll be empty.)
-Pick a random one to finish the deed.
+Pick a random one to finish up.

 \#2 could be simplified by constructing a suffix array that sorts by position before going lexicographically, but it didn't seem worth the trouble.
 It would come at the cost of a couple extra binary-search hops every time we need to find a letter.